Skylyxx/SkriptDocsGenerator/README.md

 - Now, you can copy the content of your JSON file on [SkriptHub's](https://skripthub.net/dashboard/) or [SkUnity's](https://docs.skunity.com/admin/) dashboard.

 ## Support
-Support is available on [this discord server](https://discord.gg/ZKk5Gb3btf)
+Support is available on [this discord server](https://discord.gg/wUkgAjBWMc).
+You can also [make an issue](https://github.com/Skylyxx/SkriptDocsGenerator/issues/new).